rajaskakodkar/tanzu-test-infra/docs/prow/prow-jobs.md

 `/test all` to rerun all tests
 `/retest` to only rerun failed tests
 `/test {test-name}` or `/retest {test-name}` to only rerun a specific test.
-For example, run `/test pre-main-kyma-components-binding-usage-controller`.
+For example, run `/test pre-main-vmware-tanzu-components-binding-usage-controller`.

-After you trigger the job, it appears on [`https://status.build.kyma-project.io/`](https://status.build.kyma-project.io/).
+After you trigger the job, it appears on [`https://status.build.vmware-tanzu-project.io/`](https://status.build.prow.tanzu.io/).

 ## Create jobs